ThousandMonkeysTypewriter/Deployer/README.md

 `5.1,3.5,1.4,0.2,0`

-Using the model, model features (row) and parameters ("sepal width" etc.) we create new Flower, providing it's data, model and data labels
+Using the model, model features (row) and parameters ("sepal width" etc.) we create new Flower.

 `Flower iris = new Flower(row, model, parameters.get(i));`